 You can also perform this exercise while urinating.
 Wait until your bladder is full and begin to empty it.
 Next, try to stop the flow of urine by contracting these muscles.
 If you are able to successfully stop the flow or even slow it down, you’ve isolated the correct muscles.

-If you are still having difficulty isolating the correct muscles, here some guidelines that may help.
+If you are still having difficulty isolating the correct muscles, here are some guidelines that may help.

 Insert a clean finger into the vagina and try to tighten the muscles surrounding it by pretending to stop the flow of urine.
 If you feel the tightening around the finger, then you are moving the correct muscles.